A’s extend winning streak to 11, helped by 2 errors in 10th

 OAKLAND, Calif.
+(AP) — Ramón Laureano thought there was something in the air.
+He smelled victory.

+“It’s like the Bay Area wind.
+It just smells like you’re going to win,” Laureano said Wednesday after the Oakland Athletics extended their winning streak to 11 with a 10th-inning rally fueled by two errors for a 13-12 victory over the Minnesota Twins.

-(AP) — The Oakland Athletics extended their winning streak to 11, rallying from a two-run deficit to beat the Twins 13-12 Wednesday when Luis Arraez threw away Ramón Laureano’s grounder for Minnesota’s second error of the 10th inning.
+Luis Arraez threw away Laureano’s grounder for Minnesota’s second error the 10th inning as two runs scored.

+“It’s just baseball and it’s hard to understand,” Laureano said.
+“We were still loose and having fun, so we knew we would win.”

 Nelson Cruz had two home runs and four RBIs for the Twins, and Byron Buxton hit a two-run homer against Lou Trivino for a 12-10 lead in the 10th.